bo0st3r/visitum/README.md

 - **Error Handling & Monitoring**: Implement comprehensive error handling, logging, and monitoring for production deployment.
 - **CI/CD**: Set up a Continuous Integration/Continuous Deployment pipeline (e.g., using GitHub Actions, GitLab CI) to automate testing and deployment.
 - **Museum Location Coordinates**: A significant improvement would be to use the museum's geographic coordinates to determine the appropriate city and metropolitan area.
 Currently, we match based on city name strings, which can be ambiguous.
 Using geocoder with the museum's coordinates would provide a more accurate association between museums and their metropolitan areas, leading to better population data and model accuracy.

+## Future Improvements
+- **Data Sources**:
+  - **Museum Visitors**:
+    - Use the museum's geographic coordinates to determine the appropriate city and metropolitan area.
+  - **Type Safety**:
+    - Add typing to models such as Museum, City, etc for the Extraction and Transformation steps.
+Currently, the data is only typed for the Loading and ML steps.
+  - **Cleaning step:**
+    - Remove outliers from the dataset.